8ta4/say/DONTREADME.md

 Eventually, the IT will be transformed into the Final Transcript (FT).

-To avoid contaminating the transcription with errors, `say` can drop low-confidence segments that the transcription system is not sure how to transcribe and only retain the ones with high confidence.
+To avoid contaminating the transcription with errors, `say` can drop low-confidence segments that the transcription system isn't sure how to transcribe and only retain the ones with high confidence.

 ## Manual Edit